-- (d) Recordkeeping: The volume of oil produced each month and the number of days that oil was produced through the tank battery.
-The equipment listed in this section is subject to all the recordkeeping requirements listed in District Rule 325.F.
+- (d) Recordkeeping: The equipment listed in this section is subject to all the recordkeeping requirements listed in District Rule 325.F.
 In addition, the permittee shall maintain a log of all degassing events in accordance Rule 343.F. - (e) Reporting: On a semi-annual basis, a report detailing the previous six-month's activities shall be provided to the District.
 The report must list all data required by the Semi-Annual Compliance Verification Reports condition of this permit.

-C.3 Wastewater Tanks, Sumps and Pits: The following equipment are included in this emissions category:
+[Re: 40 CFR 70.6, District Rules 206, 325, 343 and 1303, ATC 10752] - C.3 Wastewater Tanks, Sumps and Pits.
+The following equipment are included in this emissions category:

 Dev No Equipment Name; Capacity, Size

-107168 Wastewater Tank, 5,000 bbl capacity
+112556 Wastewater tank, 5,000 bbl capacity

-008202 LACT Pit, 7 square feet
+398050 Wastewater tank, 2,000 bbl capacity

+003076 Sample cut sump, 4 feet in diameter, uncovered

+003077 Wastewater sump, 9 feet square, uncovered

-101115 Wastewater Pits (2), each five feet in diameter
+003708 Pits (5), each 16 square feet

-- (a) Emission Limits: Mass emissions from the wastewater tank listed above shall not exceed the limits listed in Tables 5.1-3 and 5.1-4.
-Emissions from the pits are not federally-enforceable. - (b) Operational Limits: All processing operations for the equipment listed in this section shall meet the requirements of District Rules 325, 343 and 344.
+- (a) Emission Limits: Mass emission for wastewater tanks listed in the table above shall not exceed the limits listed in Tables 5.1-3 and 5.1-4.
+Emissions from the pits and sumps are not federally-enforceable. - (b) Operational Limits: All process operations for the equipment listed in this section shall meet the requirements of District Rules 325, 343 and 344.
 Compliance with these limits shall be assessed through compliance with the monitoring, recordkeeping and reporting conditions in this permit.

-Pursuant to Rule 343, Sections D, E, F and G, the permittee shall use a control device, approved in advance by the District, when degassing or purging any stationary tanks, vessels, or containers that process odorous sulfur compounds.
-Except for emergency cases, the District shall be notified in writing at least two weeks prior to the start of the emptying operation for the purpose of degassing any aboveground tank subject to this rule.
+Pursuant to Rule 343, Sections D, E, F and G, the permittee shall use a control device, approved in advance by the District, when degassing or purging any stationary tanks, vessels, or containers which process odorous sulfur compounds.
+Except for emergency cases, the Control Officer shall be notified in writing at least two weeks prior to the start of the emptying operation for the purpose of degassing any aboveground tank subject to this rule.

-- (c) Monitoring: The equipment listed in this section is subject to all the monitoring requirements of District Rule 325.H.
+(c) Monitoring: The equipment listed in this section is subject to all the monitoring requirements of District Rule 325.H.
 The test methods outlined in District Rule 325.G shall be used, when applicable.
-In addition, the permittee shall perform the following compliance monitoring: - (i) For all degassing events, monitor the volume purged, characteristics of the vapor purged, and control device/method used. - (d) Recordkeeping: The tanks listed in this section are subject to all the recordkeeping requirements listed in District Rule 325.F.
-In addition, the permittee shall record the following: - (i) The permittee shall maintain a log of all degassing events, and record all the parameters listed in Section 9.C.3.(c)(i) above. - (e) Reporting: On a semi-annual basis, a report detailing the previous six-month's activities shall be provided to the District.
+In addition, the permittee shall perform the following compliance monitoring:

+- (i) For all degassing events, monitor the volume purged, characteristics of the vapor purged, and control device/method used. - (d) Recordkeeping: The tanks listed in this section are subject to all the recordkeeping requirements listed in District Rule 325.F.
+In addition, the permittee shall record the following: - (i) The permittee shall maintain a log of all degassing events, and record all the parameters listed in Section 9.C.3(c)(i) above. - (e) Reporting: On a semi-annual basis, a report detailing the previous six-month's activities shall be provided to the District.
 The report must list all data required by the Semi-Annual Compliance Verification Reports condition of this permit.
-[Re: 40 CFR 70.6, District Rules 325, 343, 344 and 1303.D.1.f]
+[Re: 40 CFR 70.6, District Rules 325, 343, 344 and 1303.D.1.f] - C.4 Well Cellars.
+The following equipment are included in this emissions category: